-About 25 miles north of Boston, 9 Wallis is a gorgeous, fully restored, historic location conveniently situated in the heart of Downtown Beverly's Arts District at 9 Wallis Street, right next to the Larcom Theatre -- less than half a mile from the Beverly Depot rail station and 3 miles from Route 128, with plenty of free parking (see map).
+About 17 miles north of Boston, award-winning 9 Wallis is a gorgeous, fully restored, historic location conveniently situated in the heart of Downtown Beverly's Arts District at 9 Wallis Street, right next to the Larcom Theatre -- less than half a mile from the Beverly Depot rail station and 3 miles from Route 128, with plenty of nearby parking (see map).

-After presenting over a hundred award-winning concerts at Beverly's Larcom Theatre since 2013, we transformed 9 Wallis into Beverly's most intimate, elegant, fully air conditioned listening room with comfortable seating at tables, plus food & beverage service featuring fine wines, local craft beers, specialty cocktails and top-shelf spirits.
+In April 2017, after 4 years of presenting over a hundred shows at Beverly's Larcom Theatre (featuring Grammy-winners, Rock & Roll Hall of Famers and platinum recording artist), gimmeLIVE's owners Peter and Vickie Van Ness, transformed 9 Wallis into the most intimate, elegant, fully air conditioned listening room north of Boston with comfortable seating at tables, plus food & beverage service offering fine wines, local craft beers, specialty cocktails (featuring local distilleries and all-natural juices) and top-shelf spirits.

-Plenty of new shows will be announced soon.
-Click here to join our mailing list to get special deals and prime seats before tickets go on sale to the general public.
+Many new shows will be announced soon.
+Click here to join gimmeLIVE's FREE Concert Club and email list.
+You'll get special deals and prime seats before tickets go on sale to the public.

-There is plenty of FREE parking (see map) at SEVEN municipal lots from 150 feet away to 3 blocks away.
-You do not have to feed the meters after 5pm or on Sundays.
+There is plenty of nearby parking at 7 lots from 150 feet away to 3 blocks away.
+Lots are 25 Cents/Hour (see map).
+Street parking is more.
+All parking is FREE after 8pm and on Sundays.